abbymcleod/Protein-and-Vegetarian-Diets/README.md

 ### Baseline Model

-The baseline model is a lienar regression model that predicts the percent daily value of protein in a recipe based on the tags assigned to it.
-The tags are in the form of one long string with each tag seperated by a space, found in the `'tags_str'` column.
-This string of tags is the only feature of the model and it is nominal as it represents categorical labels rather than ordered or continuous values.
-I encoded this nominal feature using scikit-learn's `'CountVectorizer'` which performs a bag of words transformation and expands the tags into multiple bianry features indicating the presence or absence of each tag.
+The baseline model is a lienar regression model that predicts the percent daily value of protein in a recipe based on the tags assigned to it and minutes.
+The tags are in the form of one long string with each tag seperated by a space, found in the `'tags_str'` column, and minutes come from `'minutes'`.
+This string of tags is nominal as it represents categorical labels rather than ordered or continuous values while minutes is a numerical quantitative feature.
+I encoded the nominal feature using scikit-learn's `'CountVectorizer'` which performs a bag of words transformation and expands the tags into multiple bianry features indicating the presence or absence of each tag.
 The resulting feature matrix consists entirely of nominal, one-hot encoded features, and no quantitative or ordinal features were used.

 After fitting the model to the training data, I used **mean squared error (MSE)** to evaluate its performance.
-The MSE of the baseline model was **1737.5018** which indicates that the model's predictions are about 41.68% off on average.
+The MSE of the baseline model was **1732.9666** which indicates that the model's predictions are about 41.68% off on average.
 There is definitely room for the model's performance to imporve as the error is relatively large.
-To improve predictive performance, I plan on filtering the features to only include those that have a certain threshold numbe rof recipes that have then to avoid any sparse tags from skewing the model's predictions.
+To improve predictive performance, I plan on filtering the features to only include those that have a certain threshold number of recipes that have then to avoid any sparse tags from skewing the model's predictions, and to explore what other variables could have a positive impact on its performance.

 ### Final Model

-The final model contained new features calories per minute, and steps per ingredient, and also only included a refined list of tags.
+The final model contained new features calories per minute, and steps per ingredient, and also only included a refined list of relevant tags.

 #### Tags